davepinch/pinchy.cc/content/topics/places/rivers/pilchuck-river/en.wikipedia.org.md

 title: "Pilchuck River (Wikipedia)"
 county: Snohomish County, Washington (Wikipedia)
 excerpt: >-
-  The Pilchuck River (Lushootseed: dxʷkʷiƛ̕əb)[4] is a river in [Snohomish County](/en.wikipedia.org/wiki/Snohomish_County,_Washington/) in the U.S. state of [Washington]([Washington](/en.wikipedia.org/wiki/Washington_(state)/).
+  The Pilchuck River (Lushootseed: dxʷkʷiƛ̕əb) is a river in [Snohomish County](/en.wikipedia.org/wiki/Snohomish_County,_Washington/) in the U.S. state of [Washington]([Washington](/en.wikipedia.org/wiki/Washington_(state)/).
 It is a tributary of the [Snohomish River](/en.wikipedia.org/wiki/Snohomish_River/).
 The name is derived from the Chinook Jargon pilpil ("blood", "red") and chuck ("water"), or "red water".
 The Lushootseed name means "flowing red," kʷiƛ̕ being an archaic term for "red" in Northern Lushootseed.
 map: Pilchuckmap.png (Wikimedia Commons)
 near:
   - Granite Falls, Washington (Wikipedia)